LucileGB/P2_GARRIGOUX_Lucile/README.md

 <h1>Webscraper for the Books To Scrape website</h1>
 <h2>Features</h2>
-This tool scrapes the online bookseller *Book to Scrape* and retrieves the following informations from every book:
+This tool scrapes the online bookseller Books To Scrape and retrieves the following informations from every book:

     product_page_url
     universal_ product_code (upc)